Guest-Spot/app/docs/ANDROID_AAB_BUILD.md

 - Generate the Android project
 - Create a signed AAB file for Google Play Store distribution
 - Create a signed APK file for local testing
+- Generate a mapping file for deobfuscation (R8/ProGuard)

 ### 4. Alternative Build Methods